NervanaSystems/neon/doc/source/datasets.rst

                                       --set_type=i1k

-Then an ImgMaster will start a image server and client to feed images to the model.
+Then an :py:class:`ImgMaster<neon.data.image.ImgMaster>` will start an image server and client to feed images to the model.

 .. code-block:: python